raphaellith/Typewriters-to-Belie-Format/_posts/2024-12-08-Phantom-Act-1.md

 ### Think of Me / Angel of Music

 Anyway, Carlotta storms off and Madame Giry recommends Christine as a stand-in soprano.
 As a ballet girl, Christine isn't necessarily familiar with the lyrics and melody for Think of Me, which is why Monsieur Reyer, quite hysterically, offered her a very brief one-second glimpse at the sheet music, before promptly taking it away.
-This part wasn't featured in the 2011 proshot, so I certainly did not see that gag coming --- it's hilarious.
+This gag wasn't featured in the 2011 proshot, so I certainly did not see it coming --- it's hilarious.

-In spite of her initial nervousness (which is portrayed incredibly in both productions), Christine manages to deliver a stunning rendition of Think of Me, be it during the rehearsal or in the live performance of Hannibal.
+In spite of her initial nervousness (which is incredibly well-portrayed in both productions), Christine manages to deliver a stunning rendition of Think of Me, be it during the rehearsal or in the live performance of Hannibal.
 Midway through the aria, we are also introduced to Raoul, who as the Opera House's patron is watching Christine, her childhood friend, from an opera box.
 The song ends with a short _a capella_ cadenza for which, while Kerhoas' singing is undeniably impressive, I personally prefer Boggess' performance in the 25th anniversary proshot due to the vibrancy of her voice.

-Following her opera debut, Christine is reunited with her fellow dancers and is complimented by Madame Giry:
+Following her opera debut, Christine reunites with her fellow dancers and is complimented by Madame Giry:

 > **MADAME GIRY:** <br>
 > _(to Christine)_ Yes, you did well.
 He will be pleased. <br>